D3vil-Design/K1-Hardware-Mods/K1 TBGS-8mm Rods Concept Carriage/README.md

 - No detailed BOM will be provided
 - Carriage is wider (to fit TBGS extruder)
 - You will lose 7mm in the y axis (front of bed)
-- You will need to comment out 'CX_NOZZLE_CLEAR' in the 'gcode_macro.cfg'
+- You will need to comment out 'CX_NOZZLE_CLEAR' in the 'gcode_macro.cfg' as the nozzle hangs about 1mm past the bed in the rear
 - You will need to edit your 'position_max' and 'mesh_max' as the nozzle hangs about 1mm past the bed in the rear
 - Bottom left PCB screw will need a spacer